-The three Andrology Departments that are based at the Norfolk and Norwich University Hospital (NNUH), the James Paget University Hospital (JPUH) and Queen Elizabeth Hospital Kings Lynn (QEH) are all part of the Eastern Pathology Alliance (EPA) which is a managed Pathology network.
+The two Andrology Departments that are based at the Norfolk and Norwich University Hospital (NNUH) and Queen Elizabeth Hospital Kings Lynn (QEHKL) are both part of the Eastern Pathology Alliance (EPA) which is a managed Pathology network.
 The Laboratory’s services include Basic Semen Analysis, Post Vasectomy Semen Analysis and Vasectomy Reversal Semen Analysis.
 In order to maintain high standards of analysis this department participates in national external quality assessment schemes (EQA) for basic semen analysis and performs internal quality assessments for post vasectomy semen analysis.
 The Department is working towards compliance with ISO 15189, Medical laboratories – Requirements for quality and competence.

 Please click here for information about requesting tests.

-NOTE: All procedures and investigations carried out on a patient need the informed consent
+NOTE – All procedures carried out on a patient’s sample need the informed consent of the patient.

 This consent includes notification to third parties where required by law for example under